CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 14a. Defining Classes/README.md

 | :warning: | When an object is created all of the fields are initialized with their respective default values in .NET, except if they are not explicitly initialized with some other value. |
 |:--:|:--|

-In some languages (as C and C++) the newly created objects are not initialized with default values of theirs data and this creates conditions for hard-to-find errors.
+In some languages (as C and C++) the newly created objects are not initialized with default values of their data and this creates conditions for hard-to-find errors.
 The last leads to **uncontrolled behavior,** where the program sometimes works correctly (when the allocated memory by chance has good values), and sometimes does not work (when the allocated memory does not contain the proper values).
 In C# and generally in .NET Framework this problem is solved by the default values for each type coming from the framework.

 The value of all types is 0 or something similar.
 For the most used types these values are as the follows: